Lincoln Chafee: Switch to the Democratic Party

 In August 2012, he announced plans to attend the Democratic National Convention in Charlotte, North Carolina, to show support for President Barack Obama's re-election campaign.
 After constant speculation during his term, Chafee officially joined the Democratic Party on May 30, 2013.
 He had previously indicated that he might run for re-election as an Independent or a Democrat.

 Recession

 Chafee came to office in the depths of the worst recession in decades.
 Unemployment peaked at 11.4% in the first months of his tenure.
 Over his four budgets, July 1, 2011, to June 30, 2015, the rate dropped to 5.9%, second best in the country.

 Chafee also inherited a crisis with impending bankruptcies of a number of municipalities including Providence, East Providence, Pawtucket, West Warwick and Woonsocket.

-As a former mayor, Chafee was a strong advocate for the state's city and towns.
+As a former mayor, Chafee was a strong advocate for the state's cities and towns.
 He increased state aid and intervened to protect these distressed communities.

 One city, Central Falls, did declare a bankruptcy.
 Chafee appointed a special master to run the city on an interim basis, negotiate concessions with labor and retirees, and pass a budget with tax increases.
 Central Falls emerged from bankruptcy the following year.